ArcaneNibble/ee206a-website/content/pages/01-design.md

 ###State Space Model
 We use the standard technique to convert the equation to a first order state space model.
-We choose our state "x" to be the lean/steer angle and their derivatives and construct a model as follow:
+We choose our state $x$ to be the lean/steer angle and their first derivatives and construct a model as follow:

 $$x=\begin{bmatrix}\theta\\\delta\\\dot{\theta}\\\dot{\delta}\end{bmatrix} \quad
 \dot{x}=\begin{bmatrix}\theta\\\delta\\\ddot{\theta}\\\ddot{\delta}\end{bmatrix} \quad